David Bohm: McCarthyism and leaving the United States

 After the war, Bohm became an assistant professor at Princeton University.
 He also worked closely with Albert Einstein at the nearby Institute for Advanced Study.
 In May 1949, the House Un-American Activities Committee called upon Bohm to testify because of his previous ties to unionism and suspected communists.
 Bohm invoked his Fifth Amendment right to refuse to testify, and he refused to give evidence against his colleagues.

 In 1950, Bohm was arrested for refusing to answer the committee's questions.
 He was acquitted in May 1951, but Princeton had already suspended him.
 After his acquittal, Bohm's colleagues sought to have him reinstated at Princeton, but Princeton President Harold W. Dodds decided not to renew Bohm's contract.
-Although Einstein considered appointing him as his research assistant at the Institute, Oppenheimer (who had served as the Institute's president since 1947) "opposed the idea and [...] advised his former student to leave the country".
+Although Einstein considered appointing him as his research assistant at the Institute, IAS President Oppenheimer "opposed the idea and [...] advised his former student to leave the country".
 His request to go to the University of Manchester received Einstein's support but was unsuccessful.
 Bohm then left for Brazil to assume a professorship of physics at the University of São Paulo, at Jayme Tiomno's invitation and on the recommendation of both Einstein and Oppenheimer.

 Quantum theory and Bohm diffusion

 During his early period, Bohm made a number of significant contributions to physics, particularly quantum mechanics and relativity theory.
-As a postgraduate at Berkeley, he developed a theory of plasmas, discovering the electron phenomenon now known as Bohm diffusion.
+As a postgraduate at Berkeley, he developed a theory of plasmas, discovering the electron phenomenon known as Bohm diffusion.
 His first book, Quantum Theory, published in 1951, was well received by Einstein, among others.
 But Bohm became dissatisfied with the orthodox interpretation of quantum theory he wrote about in that book.
 Starting from the realization that the WKB approximation of quantum mechanics leads to deterministic equations and convinced that a mere approximation could not turn a probabilistic theory into a deterministic theory, he doubted the inevitability of the conventional approach to quantum mechanics.

 Bohm's aim was not to set out a deterministic, mechanical viewpoint but to show that it was possible to attribute properties to an underlying reality, in contrast to the conventional approach.
 He began to develop his own interpretation (the De Broglie–Bohm theory, also called the pilot wave theory), the predictions of which agreed perfectly with the non-deterministic quantum theory.
 He initially called his approach a hidden variable theory, but he later called it ontological theory, reflecting his view that a stochastic process underlying the phenomena described by his theory might one day be found.
-Bohm and his colleague Basil Hiley later stated that they had found their own choice of terms of an "interpretation in terms of hidden variables" to be too restrictive, especially since their variables, position, and momentum "are not actually hidden".
+Bohm and his colleague Basil Hiley later stated that they had found their own choice of terms of an "interpretation in terms of hidden variables" to be too restrictive, especially since their variables, position and momentum, "are not actually hidden".

 Bohm's work and the EPR argument became the major factor motivating John Stewart Bell's inequality, which rules out local hidden variable theories; the full consequences of Bell's work are still being investigated.